Shahid-Ali-Khan-099/Credit-Card-Fraud-Detection/README.md

 I experimented with various machine learning algorithms, such as logistic regression, random forests, and Decision Trees, to identify the most effective approach for fraud detection.

-Evaluated model performance using metrics like accuracy ensuring robustness and effectiveness in detecting fraudulent activities.
+Evaluated model accuracy to ensuring robustness and effectiveness in detecting fraudulent activities.